 Or I took on corporate projects that were beyond my capabilities.

-It was only last year that I finally cordoned off weekends.
+It’s only been in the last few years that I finally cordoned off weekends.

 And now 95% of the time Saturdays and Sundays are family time.

 And it’s only been recently that I’ve decided I really need to do something about my procrastination.

 It was after reading this stunning article about what technology is doing to us that I have committed to pursuing distraction-free work time.

 The author of the article above quotes research that found that when people work on computers, their attention breaks every 40 seconds.